JulianKemmerer/PipelineC/docs/pypeline_guide.md

 Variable indexing (where `i` or `j` is a hardware signal) infers a multiplexer tree in hardware.
 This works the same way for reads and writes, including writes nested inside other control flow (`if arr[i] == 0: arr[j] = val`).
-Like any combinational logic, those mux trees can be autopipelined by PypelineC when a frequency constraint is set.
+Like any combinational logic, those mux trees can be auto-pipelined by PypelineC when a frequency constraint is set.

 Keep dynamic indices within the array's declared bounds.
 An out-of-range *constant* index is